Skills

 openloomi-api

-129+ endpoints, 12 modules, one base URL.
-Auth, chat, messages, files, RAG, integrations, AI, insights, billing — all the same OpenLoomi server your desktop app talks to, exposed as a REST API for any Agent to drive.
+131 route handlers, 36 modules, one base URL.
+Auth, AI, files, RAG, integrations, memory, loop, pet, workspace, platform callbacks — all the same OpenLoomi server your desktop app talks to, exposed as a REST API for any Agent to drive.

 The openloomi-api skill is the open-source server-side reference for OpenLoomi's backend.
 It is the lowest-level of the open-source stack — the memory, connectors, and loop skills all eventually call into these endpoints, but you can call them directly when you need full control or want to build a custom integration.

-For the full endpoint-by-endpoint reference (all 129+ routes, request/response schemas), see the openloomi-api SKILL.md on GitHub.
+For the full endpoint-by-endpoint reference (all 131 routes across 36 modules, request/response schemas), see the openloomi-api SKILL.md on GitHub.

 When to Use the API